navanith007/Stock-Market-Prediction/README.md

 ## Data sets used
 There are two different data sets are used in this analysis.
-First data set: (https://www.kaggle.com/aaron7sun/stocknews) This dataset contains the Dow Jones industrail Average stock data and the Top25 Reddit news published.
+**First data set**: (https://www.kaggle.com/aaron7sun/stocknews) This dataset contains the Dow Jones industrail Average stock data and the Top25 Reddit news published.
-Second data set: (https://www.kaggle.com/uciml/news-aggregator-dataset) This dataset contains the technical news, business news in the period of five months.
+**Second data set**: (https://www.kaggle.com/uciml/news-aggregator-dataset) This dataset contains the technical news, business news in the period of five months.
 And the Microsoft stock data (https://finance.yahoo.com/quote/MSFT/history?p=MSFT).

 ## Notebooks folder